D3DEnergetic/FIDASIM/docs/user-guide/index.md

 In fusion plasmas fast-ions can undergo the following process with injected neutral Hydrogen:
 $$ H^+ + H(n) \rightarrow H^\ast(m) + H^+ $$
 where \(H^\ast(m)\) is an excited state of Hydrogen.
-The newly created fast-neutral \(H^\ast(m)\) can then be collisionally de-excited to a lower state, emitting a doppler shifted photon illustrated below.
+The newly created fast-neutral \(H^\ast(m)\) can then be collisionally de-excited to a lower state, emitting a doppler shifted photon as illustrated below.

 ![Charge Exchange Process](|media|/fast_ion_process.svg Charge Exchange Process){: width="500" }
 {: style="text-align: center" }